rubensolano2/LLM-LONG-MEMORY/README.md

 ## 🔧 Installation
 1️⃣ Clone the repository
 2️⃣ Install dependencies
-3️⃣ Populate the `claves.py` file with your Neo4j and OpenAI API keys
+3️⃣ Populate the `claves.py` file with your Neo4j, ElevenLabs and OpenAI API keys
 4️⃣ Run the main script

 ## 🎯 Usage